kunlun-wu/kunlun-wu.github.io/_research/research-1.md

 Impedance Spectroscopy
 -------------------------------
 Impedance spectroscopy was performed using an AMETEK SI 1200 impedance spectrometer.
-We made a faraday cage shielding for the furnace to reduce noise.
+The furnace had an improvised faraday cage shielding to reduce noise.
 A cardboard box with foam inside was used to further insulate the furnace when performing measurements.
 <img src='/images/research/1nanoceria/9.jpg'>
 ### Set Up
 1. Place the sample into the box furnace on top a piece of porous ceramic material